 The peers from which benchmark compensation information was reviewed were of similar size and commercial stage.
-The 2021 compensation decisions used data from a 2020 study of similar companies with median 2019 average market cap that was near our 2021 market cap size.
-The peer company data was derived from proxy statements for the 2020 calendar year that disclosed 2019 compensation decisions.
-Most peer companies reviewed in 2019 were pre-commercial RNA companies and/or companies focused on drug discovery for oncology or rare diseases.
+The Company's 2023 compensation decisions were made using data from a 2022 study of similar companies with median 2022 market capitalization that was close to our 2022 market capitalization size at the time at the time the peers were chosen.
+Most peer companies reviewed in 2023 were drug development and vaccine companies.